AstarNetwork/astar-docs/docs/nodes/node-maintenance.md

 journalctl -fu astar-collator -n100
 ```

-## Upgrade node
+## Upgrade node / Update node

-When an upgrade is necessary, builders are notified with instructions in the [Astar Dev Announcement Telegram](https://t.me/+cL4tGZiFAsJhMGJk) and in the [Astar Upgrade Elements channel](https://matrix.to/#/#shiden-runtime-ann:matrix.org).
+When a node update is necessary, node operators are notified with instructions in the [Astar Dev Announcement Telegram](https://t.me/+cL4tGZiFAsJhMGJk), [Astar Discord](https://discord.gg/Z3nC9U4), and the [Astar Node Upgrade Element channel](https://matrix.to/#/#shiden-runtime-ann:matrix.org).
+Join and follow these channels to receive the latest updates about nodes and runtimes.

 Download the [latest release](https://github.com/AstarNetwork/Astar/releases/latest) from Github: